-'''

 EPS mineps maxeps numeps

+The energy range for which either the self-energy matrices or the DOS and transmission have to be calculated.
+The range consists of numeps (≥ 1) points running from mineps to maxeps inclusive.

 '''

-The energy range for which either the self-energy matrices or the DOS and transmission have to be calculated.
-The range consists of numeps (\geq 1) points running from mineps to maxeps inclusive.

 (optional) ETA eta

+'''

 The imaginary energy, or the distance from the real axis, in the calculation of the Green's function.
 The value needs to be a small positive number to prevent singularities in the calculation.
-The default value (42^{-6}) leaders is a sufficient for most calculation.
+The default value (10-6 Hartree) is sufficient for most calculations.